neptotech/BetterAdvancedPaste/README.md

 On load, the frontend calls `get_options()`; invalid or missing fields are skipped.
 If `conf.json` is absent, an empty list (fallback sample in dev) is used.

 ## Extending Behavior
-- Handle option selection: update `API.action` in `main.py` to perform real logic based on `name`.
-- Handle free-form text: modify `API.submit_text` to route the user-entered text to an AI model / backend.
-- Add more API methods: define them on the `API` class; in JS call `window.pywebview.api.methodName(args...)`.
+- Change model params (temperature, n_predict) inside `call_local_ai` or when invoking it.
+- Use a different save format (e.g., add extension inference) in `_process_instruction` of the `API` class.
+- Add metadata sidecar (e.g., JSON with prompt + timestamp) after writing the main file.
-- Make window frameless: set `frameless=True` in `create_window()` and add custom window controls.
+- Make window frameless: set `frameless=True` in `create_window()` and add custom controls.
+- Add streaming: adapt `call_local_ai` to handle server-sent events or partial chunks.

 ## Notes
-- Image-related demo actions have been removed; only text-focused paste options remain.
-- No persistence or system clipboard integration included—add via additional Python libraries if needed.
-- For production, consider validation, logging, and error UI for API failures.
+- Filename is sanitized (invalid Windows characters replaced with `_`). `.txt` enforced if missing.
+- If AI filename generation fails, a timestamped fallback is used (e.g., `output_YYYYmmdd_HHMMSS.txt`).
+- Errors from the AI call are surfaced back to the JS console (see DevTools) via returned status.
+- Clipboard is read only once at startup; re-run app if you want to process a changed clipboard (or extend to recapture on each instruction).
+- Minimal error UI—extend JS to show toast/snackbar for better UX.